porkboi/apduSIM/README.md

 Run the following

 <h2>eSIM-cat</h2>
-This software aims to allow users to send custom APDU commands over HDUART througha Bus Pirate to an eSIM card, while listening for responses.
-This is compabilitable with SGP.22/ ISO-7816 standards.
+This software aims to allow users to send custom APDU commands over HDUART through a Bus Pirate to an eSIM card, while listening for responses.
+This is compabilitable with SGP.22/ ISO-7816 standards, and does not need a SmartCard Reader.

 <h3>Setup</h3>